 In accordance with 25 U.S.C. sections 3411(b) and 3412(b), as has been the practice, BIA permits Federal funds for [insert title of grant program] that the relevant agency has transferred to BIA to be transferred to eligible Indian tribes pursuant to existing contracts, compacts, or funding agreements awarded pursuant to ISDEAA.
 However, including a program not otherwise eligible for ISDEAA in a 477 plan, and transferring funds for that program to an Indian tribe pursuant to an existing contract, compact, or funding agreement, does not make the program eligible for contracting under ISDEAA and does not make the provisions of Pub.
 L. 93-638 applicable to that program.

+When a tribe elects to receive funds included in a 477 plan outside of the ISDEAA, the funds must still be provided from BIA to the tribe within 45 days of BIA's receipt of the funds.

 Affected agencies shall transfer funds to BIA no later than 30 days after the date the apportionment to the affected agency has been approved by the Office of Management and Budget (OMB) per 25 U.S.C. § 3412(a).
 If a program’s funding is subject to a continuing resolution, transfers will be based on the availability of the funds as outlined in the continuing resolution.

 Some programs are subject to a Secretary’s one percent discretionary transfer.
 This may result in withholding some of the funds or if funds have already been transferred, then the funds subject to BIA’s discretionary transfer would be returned to the affected agency.